-- 229 young people assisted - 12,031 service contacts
+- 229 young people assisted

+- 12,031 service contacts

+- Find out more:

 www.nbmphn.com.au/hYEPP

 YOUTH ENHANCED SUPPORT SERVICE

 An outreach service offering wrap around clinical care for young people at risk of or living with severe mental illness.
 The program offers a comprehensive recoveryorientated service to meet the needs of this group.